gc3-uzh-ch/gridka-school/tutorial/glance.rst

 ..
 Note that if the --os-endpoint-type is not specified glance will try to use publicurl and if the image-node.example.org is not in /etc/hosts an error will be issued.

+(You can also download an Ubuntu distribution from the official `Ubuntu Cloud Images <https://cloud-images.ubuntu.com/>`_ website)

 The command line tool to manage images is ``glance``.
 Uploading an image is easy::